-- tracking letters of complaint to the Minister or NPWS through TRIM - tracking the number of complaints made in the survey under the question 'Do you wish to make any other comments?'
+- tracking letters of complaint from wilderness trail users to the Minister or NPWS through TRIM - tracking the number of complaints made in the survey under the question 'Do you wish to make any other comments?'

 Changes in the level of satisfaction of horse riders will also be monitored through the survey.